trecento-bc/fund-oracles/README.md

 ### Models & Database

-The model and the data used in the services is defined in the models und the database classes under the following Folders:
+The model and the data used in the services is defined in the models and the database classes under the following Folders:

 * models

 * database

 ### Data